matheusbianconi/tulip2024_positive_selection/README.md

 <b>Yang Z</b>.
 2007.
 PAML 4: Phylogenetic Analysis by Maximum Likelihood, Molecular Biology and Evolution, 24:1586–1591, https://doi.org/10.1093/molbev/msm088

-The program codeml is not the most user friendly, and there is a learning curve for you to get familiar with it.
+The program codeml is not the most user-friendly, and there is a learning curve for you to get familiar with it.
 There are some tutorials available online, and there is one paper recently published by Yang's group that can be particularly useful:
 <b>Álvarez-Carretero S, Kapli P, Yang Z</b>.
 2023.
 Beginner’s Guide on the Use of PAML to Detect Positive Selection.
 Mol.
 Biol.
 Evol.
 40(4):msad041 (https://doi.org/10.1093/molbev/msad041)

 Some key references:
-- <b>Goldman N, Yang Z</b>.
-1994.
+- Goldman N, Yang Z. 1994.
 A codon-based model of nucleotide substitution for protein-coding DNA sequences.
 Molecular Biology and Evolution 11: 725–736.
-- <b>Yang Z, Bielawski JP</b>.
+- Yang Z, Bielawski JP.
 2000.
 Statistical methods for detecting molecular adaptation.
 Trends in Ecology & Evolution 15: 496–503.
-- <b>Yang Z, Nielsen R</b>.
-2002.
+- Yang Z, Nielsen R. 2002.
 Codon-Substitution Models for Detecting Molecular Adaptation at Individual Sites Along Specific Lineages.
 Molecular Biology and Evolution 19: 908–917.
-- <b>Yang Z, Wong WSW, Nielsen R</b>.
-2005.
+- Yang Z, Wong WSW, Nielsen R. 2005.
 Bayes Empirical Bayes Inference of Amino Acid Sites Under Positive Selection.
 Molecular Biology and Evolution 22: 1107–1118.
-- <b>Yang, Ziheng</b>.
+- Yang, Ziheng.
 Molecular Evolution: A Statistical Approach (Oxford, 2014; online edn, Oxford Academic, 21 Aug.
 2014).

 Contact: `matheus-enrique.bianconi at univ-tlse3.fr`